pihome32/particle-fermentation/README.md

 Copy all files to your prefered editor.

-Include the Particle Library - OneWire (2.0.3)
+Added OneWire lib local with modifications.
+Particle OneWire generates too many read errors.